quain24/Hsf.ApplicationProcess.Application/README.md

 # Hsf.ApplicationProcess.Application
 ## Henryk Wiśniewski

-This demo app should not require any additiona build config or specyfic build order.
+This demo app should not require any additional build config or specific build order.
 <br />

 Both web api and blazor webassembly run on kestrell.